 '''

-cpdf -list-annotations in.pdf
+cpdf -list-annotations-json in.pdf > out.json

 '''

-List the annotations in a file in.pdf to standard output.
+List the annotations in a file in.pdf to standard output, redirecting to file out.json.

 '''

-cpdf -copy-annotations from.pdf in.pdf -o out.pdf
+cpdf -set-annotations-json out.json in.pdf -o out.pdf

 '''

-Copy the annotations from from.pdf to in.pdf, writing to out.pdf.
+Add the annotations from a JSON annotations file to in.pdf, writing to out.pdf.